JordanSpencerWu/old-website/_posts/blog/2016/2016-09-04-learning-vuejs.markdown

   <a v-bind:href.literal="/a/b/c"></a>
 {% endhighlight %}

-Here are some shorthands that Vue.js provides
+Here are some shorthands that Vue.js provides:

 {% highlight html %}
   <!-- full syntax -->